guumaster/guide-to-functional-reactive-programming/functional_programming/what_is_functional_programming.md

 Functional programming produces abstraction through clever ways of combining functions.
 A programmer armed with a repertoire of fundamental functions and, more importantly is much more effective than one who starts from scratch.

+Imperative programs tend to emphasize the series of steps taken by a program in carrying out an action, while functional programs tend to emphasize the composition and arrangement of functions.

 ### Differences is from OOP